rn-ksheer/arduino-nano-fox-hunt-controller/README.md

                   │
                   └──────────────► Repeat

-During the ON phase, the selected audio plays continuously.
+During the **ON phase**, the selected audio plays continuously.

 If the audio file finishes before the 60-second ON period is complete, the same audio file is automatically restarted.

 After 60 seconds:

-PTT is released
+- PTT is released
-Audio transmission stops
+- Audio transmission stops
-External LED turns OFF
+- External LED turns OFF
-The transmitter remains OFF for 60 seconds
+- The transmitter remains OFF for 60 seconds

 After the OFF period, the selected audio starts again automatically.

 ---

-⏱️ Changing the Loop Duration
+## ⏱️ Changing the Loop Duration

 The ON and OFF duration can be changed in the Arduino source code.